DataDog/documentation/content/en/security/application_security/threats/attacker-explorer.md

 ### Explore and filter attackers

-To start reviewing attackers, go to [Attackers Explorer][1].
+To start reviewing attackers, go to [Attacker Explorer][1].

 {{< img src="security/application_security/threats/attacker-explorer/attacker_explorer_default_view2.png" alt="ASM Attacker Explorer"  >}}

-There are two sections to the Attackers Explorer:
+There are two sections to the Attacker Explorer:

 1. Facets and search.
 These enable you to filter traffic by service or attacker attributes.
 2. The list of attackers with security metrics.